ComputationalRadiationPhysics/picongpu/docs/source/usage/metadata.rst

     * Reproducibility: The only faithful, feature-complete representation of the input necessary to reproduce a PIConGPU simulation is the complete input directory.
-If a more standardised and human-readable repesentation is desired, :ref:`PICMI<???>` provides access to a small subset of features.
+If a more standardised and human-readable repesentation is desired, :ref:`PICMI<picmi>` provides access to a small subset of features.
     * Completeness: This feature is intended to be fed with well-structured information considered important by the researchers.
-It is :ref:`customisable<???>` but the design does not allow to ensure any form of completeness with appropriate maintenance effort.
+It is :ref:`customisable<customisation-subsection>` but the design does not allow to ensure any form of completeness with appropriate maintenance effort.
 We therefore do not aim to describe simulations exhaustively.
     * (De-)Serialisation: We do not provide infrastructure to fully or partially reconstruct C++ objects from the dumped information.